 Publisher (Kindle): Spectrum Literary Agency, Inc.

 * Kindle/Audible (free) App

 The Niven Ring was a genuinely novel idea that has since spread across sci-fi and is featured in the Halo game series and Iain M. Banks’ Culture novels.
 It’s a particularly interesting sci-fi idea because unlike something like a faster-than-light drive, a Ring is actually buildable within our current understanding of physics if not our engineering ability.

 The Ringworld series consists of 5 novels and is part of a collection of novels and short stories set in the “Known Space” universe which Niven started writing in 1966 with the most recent instalment being in 2012.
 It’s a universe like no other and worth exploring.
 Recommended.

 The review is based on the Paperback edition of the series.
-Read more about Ergohacks’ eco and access icons used in reviews.
-This article was first published on 1 September 2015 and last updated on 20 July 2016.
+This article was first published on 1 September 2015 and last updated on 14 November 2016.